Oregon Route 99E Business: Route description

 The northern end of OR 99E business is at an intersection with OR 99E north of the Salem area.
-It runs east for approximately 1 mi along Salem-maintained Chemawa Road to an interchange with I-5 and Salem Parkway (officially Salem Highway #72) near Keizer.
+It runs west for approximately 1 mi along Salem-maintained Chemawa Road to an interchange with I-5 and Dr. Martin Luther King, Jr. Parkway (designated by ODOT as Salem Highway #72 and formerly named Salem Parkway) near Keizer.
 The highway then runs southwest along the parkway for approximately 3 mi, then turns south along the Commercial Street/Liberty Street couplet for another 2 mi.
 In downtown Salem, the highway skirts downtown along Front Street, where it interchanges with and shares an alignment with Oregon Route 22.
 OR 22/OR 99E then leave downtown via Pringle Parkway, skirting the southern edge of the Willamette University campus, then, via a pair of ramps, interchange with Mission Street.
 The highways then head southeast for 2.4 mi until an interchange with I-5 and OR 99E.
 This interchange marks the end of OR 99E Business; OR 22 continues to the east along North Santiam Highway.

 History

-The route which is now Salem Parkway was originally planned to be a freeway (Salem Freeway #65), which was to be signed as Interstate 305.
+The section which is now Dr Martin Luther King Jr. Parkway was originally planned to be a freeway (Salem Freeway #65), which was to be signed as Interstate 305.
 After originally being conceived only as a four-mile (6 km) spur of I-5 into downtown Salem, the I-305 project was modified and expanded by about 2.34 mi to include a new bridge across the Willamette River to meet OR 22, providing increased access to Polk County.
 It was designated as Salem Freeway Highway No. 65 by the state government in 1968.
 Local opposition cancelled the freeway in 1976 and the state government requested its withdrawal from the Interstate System in 1977.
-Despite the cancellation of I-305, Salem Parkway was later built as an undivided expressway.
+Despite the cancellation of I-305, the parkway was later built as an undivided expressway.
+It was renamed by the Salem City Council from Salem Parkway to Dr. Martin Luther King, Jr. Parkway (signed as Dr. MLK Jr Pkwy) in 2022.

 The original alignment of OR 99E through Salem came from the south off I-5 onto Commercial Street and left to the north on Portland Road to cross I-5.
 In May 1986, due to Salem Parkway opening north of downtown, OR 99E was rerouted onto I-5 around Salem, and its old route south of downtown, along with the Salem Parkway and Chemawa Road north of downtown, became OR 99E Business.
 In March 1992, OR 99E Business was moved onto OR 22 southeast from downtown.

 A section of OR 219 served part of this corridor, traveling on Broadway and River Road, until it was truncated.